As Above, So Below (film): Casting

-Auditions for the cast were held in Los Angeles, Paris and London.
-For the role of Scarlett, the filmmakers said they wanted someone who not only you would love to take a road trip with or watch a baseball game with, but also someone that you believe that could be smart to the point of genius and also funny, and not just put glasses on a pretty girl.
-They auditioned around 300 actresses and found Perdita Weeks in London.
-Both John Erick and Drew Dowdle liked Weeks in separate audition tapes that she submitted when she had different hair colors in each one of them (in one tape she was blonde and in the other one she was brunette), which caused a bit of confusion at first because they thought they had liked different actresses until they realized it was the same person.
-For the role of George, they wanted someone who could be likeable and funny and that you can believe that is smart, so they found Ben Feldman in Los Angeles, "who is all those things," according to John Erick Dowdle.
+Auditions were held in London, Los Angeles and Paris.
+For the role of Scarlett, the filmmakers said they wanted someone who "not only you would love to take a road trip with or watch a baseball game with, but also someone that you believe that could be smart to the point of genius and also funny, and not just put glasses on a pretty girl".
+They auditioned around 300 actresses and found English actress Perdita Weeks in London.
+Both Dowdle brothers liked Weeks in different audition tapes that she submitted as she had different hair colors in each of them (blonde in one and brunette in the other), which caused a bit of confusion at first because they thought they had liked different actresses until they realized it was the same person.
+For the role of George, they wanted someone who could be likeable and funny and that you can believe that is smart, so they found American actor Ben Feldman in Los Angeles, "who is all those things," according to John Erick Dowdle.

 Influences

 The plot was loosely based on the nine circles of Hell from Dante Alighieri's epic 14th-century poem Divine Comedy.
 The Dowdle brothers also used elements from their previous films, The Poughkeepsie Tapes (2007), Quarantine (2008) and Devil (2010).
-Drew Dowdle said they did not want another underground creature movie, and that Neil Marshall "did that quite well" with The Descent (2005), they wanted to do something outside of that but at the same time with an element of the supernatural.
+Drew Dowdle said they did not want another underground creature movie, and that Neil Marshall "did that quite well" with The Descent (2005), they wanted to do something outside of that, but still include an element of the supernatural.

 During pre-production, the Dowdle brothers talked to a lot of "cataphiles" (as they call themselves) and asked them about the strangest things they came across in the Paris catacombs.
 They found out that choirs and musicians sing and play in the catacombs unannounced due to the sound quality of the place, so they decided to have an all-female choir in the film.
-That scene was inspired by a scene in Andrei Tarkovsky's film Andrei Rublev (1966), where a monk is walking through the woods and finds a witch coven with people running naked.
+This scene was inspired by a scene in Andrei Tarkovsky's film Andrei Rublev (1966), where a monk is walking through the woods and finds a witch coven with people running naked.

-Other influences include The Da Vinci Code (2006), The Goonies (1985), Flatliners (1990), Event Horizon (1997), and The Dirty Dozen (1967)–the Dowdle brothers said they wanted to make "The Dirty Dozen goes to hell".
+Other influences include The Da Vinci Code (2006), The Goonies (1985), Flatliners (1990), Event Horizon (1997) and The Dirty Dozen (1967)–the Dowdle brothers said they wanted to make "The Dirty Dozen goes to hell".
 The opening sequence is reminiscent of The Exorcist (1973).